Arbitration Services in Florida

 Similar to mediation, arbitration is an alternative dispute resolution.
 Both bring parties together to resolve conflicts outside of the courtroom, meaning avoiding costly litigation.
 Generally, arbitration is just as final and binding as a court decision.
 However, unlike working with a mediator, the arbitrator serves as a private judge and will make the rulings to determine the dispute outcome.

 Lori Adelson is a professional attorney mediator and arbitrator with over 20 years of experience successfully litigating employment, civil rights, labor, and business issues.
-Ms. Adelson is a Florida Supreme Court Certified Civil Circuit and Federal Court Certified mediator, Florida Supreme Court Qualified and FINRA arbitrator, and neutral fact-finder in the areas of labor, employment, workplace, human resources, consumer, civil rights, public sector, business, and contract disputes.
+Ms. Adelson is a certified mediator through the Florida Supreme Court (Civil Circuit) and federal courts, a Florida Supreme Court Qualified and AAA arbitrator, and a neutral fact-finder in the areas of labor, employment, workplace, human resources, consumer, civil rights, public sector, business, and contract disputes.